 Kids Fishing Trip Ideas

-The secret to making a fishing trip a success for youth is to plan the entire trip around their interest level.
-Rather than taking them on a trip to "learn how to fish", take them to the lake for a day of fun which includes fishing.
+The secret to making an outing successful for youth, is to plan the entire trip around their interest level.
+Rather than taking them on a trip to "learn how to fish", take them to the lake for a day of fun which includes angling.

 As adults we enjoy the “fishing” and kids typically first need to experience the “catching”.
-If they get hooked on catching, they will grow to enjoy the fishing.
-If the child likes fishing, they will certainly let you know it.
+If they get hooked on catching, they will grow to enjoy the sport.
+If the child likes it, they will certainly let you know it.

 Consider the following as you plan your trip: